 3.1 Cost of erasure [Plenio-Vitelli, quant-ph/0103108; Barnett, §1.4; Feynman Lectures on Physics, Volume I, §46; Feynman Lectures on Computation, chapter 5; Sethna, chapter 5, especially problem 5.2; Bennett, The thermodynamics of computation - a review] Pushing this idea a bit further, we can make a one-bit memory out of our one-atom ideal gas.
 The doohickey on the left of the figure is a contact with a heat reservoir at temperature T. There is a removable partition separating the two sides, and the top and bottom are frictionless pistons which may be attached to a weight machine to do work.

 Burning information as fuel.
 Consider the diagrams at right.
-If you know the value of the bit (for example, look in the box), you can use it to do work, as in in the diagrams.
+If you know the value of the bit (for example, look in the box), you can use it to do work, as in the diagrams.
 (If the value of the bit is 1 instead of 0, the process must be adjusted accordingly.)
 This is the same process as in the opening paragraph of this section.

-The gas does work on the piston $$W = \int F dx = \int \frac{P}{A} A dx = \int P dV \stackrel{\text{ideal gas}}{=} \underbrace{\int{V_0}^{V_f} \frac{dV}{V}}{=\ln 2} 1k_B T = k_B T \ln 2$$ We can use this work to lift a weight.
+The gas does work on the piston

+$$W = \int F dx = \int P A dx = \int P dV \stackrel{\text{ideal gas}}{=} \underbrace{\int{V_0}^{V_f} \frac{dV}{V}}{-\ln 2} 1k_B T = k_B T \ln 2.$$

+We can use this work to lift a weight.

 If someone hands us a memory tape with a string of known bits, we can use it to drive our locomotive, by doing the procedure above as each cell goes past.
-When the tape comes out, the the bits are completely randomized.
-A random tape is useless.
+When the tape comes out of the locomotive, the bits are completely randomized.
+A uniformly random tape is useless.
 Only to the extent that we can predict the next bit can we do work.
 The entropy available to do work is then N - H(p) where p is the probability distribution on the N bits of the tape.

 Notice that we can reversibly convert a known 0 to a 1.
 This is like a NOT gate.
 There are two ways to do this in our realization.
 One is just to rotate the box!
 The other is easier to explain with pictures.
 The important thing is that no compression of the gas is involved.
+[End of Lecture 6]

-Independence of the computational model.
+Independence of the hardware.
 Instead of the silly one-molecule classical ideal gas, any "bistable physical system" can serve as a one-bit memory device for the present discussion.
 What does this phrase mean?
 It means a system that is described by a double-well potential for some variable.
 For example, this could be the Landau-Ginzburg-Wilson free energy for a ferromagnet as a function of the magnetization.

 We can also reversibly copy (classical!) information.
-The idea is to take another memory, and adiabatically couple it to our system in such a way that it ends up in the same state.
+The idea is to take another memory (in some unknown state), and adiabatically couple it to our system in such a way that it ends up in the same state.
 This process is depicted above.
-The ... is the delicate part which must be done slowly to avoid the acquisition of kinetic energy by the particle which will be dissipated.
+The ... is the delicate part which must be done slowly to avoid the acquisition of kinetic energy by the particle (which would have to be dissipated, making the process irreversible).
+It is important that the state of the register onto which we are copying is known in advance (here it was 0).
 But erasing a bit is a problem.
-By erasing an unknown bit, here's what we mean:
+By erasing an unknown bit, we mean the process depicted at right: